Authentication

 - their respective addresses

-- as well as the delivery slots if they are provided.
+- as well as the delivery slots if these are provided.

 Route Summary